Foamyseal/Foamyseal/README.md

-### I see you lurking, but anyways, hey! 👋
+### Hi! 👋

- I'm Martin, my README.md files are bait.
-But I really like building random things that look great!
+ I'm Martin.
+I like building really random things I think of @ 3 am.
+Backend Infra but I also do some front end :D

  * 😄 Pronouns: (He/Him/His)
  * 🔭 Studying Combined Major in CS @ the University of British Columbia.